Fivell/policies/source/sections/03-policy_management_policy.md

 17. Policy review is monitored on a quarterly basis using the Quality Management System reporting to assess compliance with above policy.
 18. Versionista utilizes the HITRUST MyCSF framework to track compliance with the HITRUST CSF on an annual basis.
-Versionista also tracks compliance with HIPAA and publishes results at [https://hipaa.datica.com](https://hipaa.datica.com).
-In order to track and measure adherence on an annual basis, Versionista uses the following process to track HITRUST audits, both full and interim:
 19. The Security Officer initiates the HITRUST audit activity by creating an Issue in the Versionista Quality Management System.
 20. The Security Officer or the Privacy Officer is assigned to own and manage